open-webrtc-toolkit/owt-server/doc/Client-Portal Protocol.md

 ```
 serverSocket.emit(
               NotificationName,
-              NotificationData //Will be absent if no data is required.
+              NotificationData //Will be absent if no data is present.
              );
 ```
 Where